Planning a Portugal West Coast road trip and want to skip the crowds?

 If you’re renting a small car, and don’t mind a bit of a rough drive, you park here which is quite close to the track down to the beach (not recommended in a rental).

-Larger vehicles can park, and spend the night, at Cabo Da Rocha car park.
+Campervans can park, and spend the night, at Cabo Da Rocha car park just be careful not to take up spaces that are marked for buses.
 From here you’ll have a roughly 40 minute walk to the beach via the absolutely beautiful cliff top track.
-You’ll need to be up early though, in summer the coach tours start arriving at 7am and the lighthouse gets busy fast.
+Coach tours start arriving at 7am – even in off season – and the lighthouse gets busy fast.

 ⚠️ From here you’ll want to go back towards Lisbon and North via the N9 or A16 for a short while.
 Avoid driving through Pe Da Serra, Colares or trying to go via the coastal road if you are in a long or wide van.
-If you’re avoiding tolls you’ll want to check the roads before you set off and end up in a sticky situation
+If you’re avoiding tolls you’ll want to check the roads before you set off and end up in a sticky situation.
+We’ve put driving direction on our map

 It wouldn’t be a West Coast road trip without a stop at what some consider to be the surf capitol of Europe!